Vincenzo Montella

 Montella's nickname during his playing career was "Aeroplanino", in reference to his small stature and trademark goal celebration, in which he spread his arms like wings.
 A prolific goalscorer, throughout his playing career Montella played as a forward for Italian clubs Empoli, Genoa, Sampdoria and Roma, and also had a spell on loan in England with Fulham.
 He is mostly remembered for his performances with Roma (1999–2007), where he won the Serie A title and the Supercoppa Italiana during the 2000–01 season, also later reaching the 2003 Coppa Italia final with the club.
-In 2013, Montella was inducted into the A.S.
-Roma Hall of Fame.
+In 2013, Montella was inducted into the Roma Hall of Fame.
 At international level, he made 20 appearances for Italy between 1999 and 2005, scoring three goals; he was notably a member of the Italian team that reached the final of UEFA Euro 2000, and he also represented his country at the 2002 FIFA World Cup.

 Montella began his managerial career as Roma's caretaker manager in 2011, later coaching Catania the following season.
 In 2012, he moved to Fiorentina, where he spent three seasons, leading the club to three consecutive fourth-place league finishes, the 2014 Coppa Italia final and the UEFA Europa League semi-finals in 2015.
 After a season-long spell with Sampdoria, he was appointed Milan's manager in 2016, and later that year, he won his first title as a coach with the club, the Supercoppa Italiana.
-He was sacked by the club in 2017 and was subsequently appointed the new manager of Spanish side Sevilla.
-Despite reaching the Copa del Rey final and reaching the Champions League quarter-finals for the first time in the club's history, he was sacked by Sevilla 4 months after his appointment following a run that included nine matches without a victory.
-He returned to Fiorentina in 2019, with the second spell lasting over 8 months.
+He was sacked by the club in 2017, and was subsequently appointed manager of Spanish side Sevilla.
+Despite reaching the Copa del Rey final and reaching the Champions League quarter-finals for the first time in the club's history, he was sacked by Sevilla four months after his appointment, following a run that included nine matches without a victory.
+He returned to Fiorentina in 2019, with the second spell lasting over eight months.
+After a period managing Adana Demirspor in the Turkish league, he was appointed as coach of the Turkish national team in September 2023, helping the team to qualify for UEFA Euro 2024 and reach the quarter-finals.

 Club career

 Early career

 Montella began his club career in Serie C1 at Empoli in 1990 before moving to Serie B club Genoa in 1995, where he scored 21 goals in his only season with the club, at the end of which he lifted the Anglo-Italian Cup.
 He then moved up to Serie A to city rivals Sampdoria, where he remained three years, until 1999.
-After Sampdoria's relegation, when he moved to Roma in a 50 billion lire (about €25.823 million) transfer.
+After Sampdoria's relegation, he moved to Roma in a 50 billion lire (about €25.823 million) transfer.

 Montella made his Serie A debut on 8 September 1996, against Perugia.